The Boston Marathon will mark its 130th race this year. Here’s everything you need to know about the storied marathon.

 Search for individuals by their name or bib number, whether it’s a friend or professional athlete.
 Add them to your tracker to get updates on where they are on the course.

 It depends on their speed and ability.
-The start times are in waves and listed below.
+The Boston Marathon start times are in waves and listed below.

 Amateur athletes compete fiercely to qualify for the race.
 They have to run another marathon below a certain qualifying time and hope it’s fast enough to beat out the tens of thousands who are also vying for a spot.
-This year, men had to run faster than 2:50:26 and women and nonbinary athletes had to run faster than 3:20:26.
+This year, Boston qualifying times for men were 2:50:26, and 3:20:26 for women and nonbinary athletes.

 Another roughly 3,000 runners are in it for charity.
 Last year, those athletes represented dozens of nonprofits, from Boston Chinatown Neighborhood Center to the Red Sox Foundation to the Dana-Farber Cancer Institute, and collectively raised more than $50 million.

 Pro runners will also be competing for glory on Heartbreak Hill.
-All of last year’s champions will be returning to the course to try to defend their title.
+All of last year’s champions will be returning to the course to try to defend their title and seek prizes.

 In the professional men’s division: